 Your cart is currently empty.Continue Shopping

-Your Trail experience, whether a day ride or end to end, will be greatly enhanced with preparation, planning and some knowledge of the basic principles of cycling fitness, gear, technique and safety.
+Your Trail experience, whether a day ride or end to end, will be greatly enhanced with preparation, planning and some knowledge of the basic principles of cycling fitness, bike gear, technique and safety.
 You can find useful and important information on the maps, Trail App and by becoming a Foundation member you can get exclusive access to the Online Ride Planner.

 The time it takes to complete each section will depend on your fitness, skill level and whether you are carrying camping gear.
 Unlike cycling and touring on sealed roads, cycling off-road is different because the trail surfaces vary.
 You will need to allow for more time when you plan your trip.
-As a guide, if you can usually ride 80km a day on sealed roads or bike paths, you should only aim to cycle 40-50km off-road.
+As a guide, if you can usually ride 60 km a day on sealed roads or bike paths, you should only aim to cycle 30-40km off-road.